-When done turn the image unit off while the top cover is still opened.
+• When done turn the imaging unit off while the front cover is still opened.
 Turning it off will result in the wiper moving back and the head caps are uncovered.

-Moisten a cleaning stick with the WB Cleaning Fluid and then clean the head cap seal (rubber lip).
+• Moisten a cleaning stick with the WB Cleaning Fluid and then clean the head cap seal (rubber lip).
 Also gently clean the foam inside each top cap for any residue of ink if needed.

-• After cleaning close the top cover and attached the service hatch and turn the power on at the imaging unit.
+• After cleaning close the front cover, reinstall the left side panel and turn the power on at the imaging unit.
 The print head will then drive back in the capped position.